wejdell/Havtorn/Havtorn/SetupReadMe.txt

 Any red or yellow text is a clear indication of error.

 - SetupProject.bat - Required step, initial step
-This is a 1 time step and runs through verification of all requirements and generates the project files.
+This runs through verification of all requirements and generates the project files.
 After SetupProject has completed successfully you can run BuildProject.bat If you start from a clean repository you'll need to run this again.